JHU-PL-Lab/www-fpse/assignments/assignment6.md

 * [Use this zip file](http://pl.cs.jhu.edu/fpse/assignments/assignment6.zip) for your assignment.
 * There is `src/bin/ngrams.ml` that compiles to an executable.
 Your code with side-effects will go here.
-* There is `src/lib/`, which contains a suggested interface for your library code.
-Your library code will go here.
+* There is `src/lib/`, which is where you will put your library code.
-  * You do not have to use the suggested interface.
-It is only there to help you set up a reasonable project structure, and it is a signficant portion of the interface used for the sample solution.
-  * If you add any new files, you need to add them to the `dune` rule in the top-level directory to submit them in your zip file.
+  * For each new file you create, you need to add it to the `dune` rule in the top-level directory to submit them in your zip file.
   * Your library modules must have well-documented `.mli` files.
 See the provided `.mli` files in this or previous assignments for what we consider to be well-documented.
 * The code to test your library and the executable is in `src-test/`.
 We provide some tests to convey functionality expectations and to kick off the testing of the executable.
   * All of your tests will go in `src-test/tests.ml`.